News

 TERN has received the distinction of being listed by Nature as a recommended data repository for scientific data in the discipline of ecology.

-As part of its publishing process, Nature mandates the release of datasets into the public domain but does not itself host data.
+As part of its publishing process, Nature mandates the release of datasets into the public domain but does not itself host environmental data.
 Instead, Nature asks authors to submit datasets to an appropriate discipline-specific, community-recognised public data repository where possible.

 To be recommended by Nature, the repository must meet its requirements for data access, preservation, resource stability, and suitability for use by all researchers with the appropriate types of data.
 And TERN’s e-infrastructure meets the requirements for primary ecology data deposition.